HARRIER79317931/jp-nsfw-filter/README.md

 # jp-nsfw-filter
-The filter that block japanese soft or hard porn.
+The filter that blocks Japanese (with a bit of Chinese, Korean, English) soft or hard porn.
 Available in uBlock Origin.

 Use this filter with dns filter such as 1.1.1.1 for family.